 Meanwhile countless Marists, some climbing the steps in their own 'ascent of Fourvière', have knelt at the ancient shrine, renewing their commitment in the spirit of the 1816 pledge.

-They will do so again on Jul 23, 2016, bicentenary of the historic promise.
+On Jul 23, 2016, they did so again, celebrating the bicentenary of the historic promise.